spell-music/csound-expression/tutorial/chapters/EventsTutorial.md

 `sched` is just like `trig` but delay time is set to zero for all events.
 So that we need only a pair in place of the triple.

-It's usefull to know one another function:
+It's useful to know one another function:

 ~~~haskell
 withDur :: D -> Evt a -> Evt (D, a)